Mahmood Farooqui: Dastangoi

 Farooqui has, over the years, built a team of dastangos trained by him, including Ankit Chadha, Darain Shahidi, Poonam Girdhani and Himanshu Bajpai.

 Books

-His publications include the award-winning Besieged: Voices from Delhi,1857, Habib Tanvir: Memoirs, a translation of theatre-director Habib Tanvir's memoirs from Urdu with notes and an introduction, Dastangoi, an introduction to the art of datangoi, and A Requiem for Pakistan: The world of Intizar Husain, a personal exploration of the literary and biographical world of Intizar Husain and brief history of modern Urdu Literary Culture.
+His publications include the award-winning Besieged: Voices from Delhi,1857, Habib Tanvir: Memoirs, a translation of theatre-director Habib Tanvir's memoirs from Urdu with notes and an introduction, Dastangoi, an introduction to the art of datangoi, and A Requiem for Pakistan: The world of Intizar Husain, a personal exploration of the literary and biographical world of Intizar Husain, brief history of modern Urdu Literary Culture and Daastan-e-Guru Dutt (2025), a companion book to his Dastangoi performance exploring the life of filmmaker Guru Dutt.

 Personal life

 Farooqui is married to film director and screenwriter Anusha Rizvi, who directed the 2010 Indian satirical comedy film Peepli Live which explores the topic of "farmer suicides".
 He is a nephew of Urdu poet and literary critic Shamsur Rahman Faruqi.

+In 2025, Farooqui co-produced The Great Shamsuddin Family, a Hindi-language comedy-drama written and directed by Anusha Rizvi, alongside Ajit Andhare and Alok Jain.
+The film, which marked Rizvi's return to direction after Peepli Live (2010), premiered on JioHotstar on 12 December 2025.